 After lunch break we will visit Rustem Pasa Caravanserai (once a warehouse and overnight stop for camel caravans) is located in the historical centre of the city.
 Built in the 16th century by the great architect Sinan, it was restored and converted into a 150-room hotel in 1972.
-And then we will goto visit Sarayici and around, Sarayici is still worth walking out here because it was here that the early Ottoman sultans built their palace (Eski Sarayı) in the days before the conquest of İstanbul when Edirne was their capital.
+And then we will goto visit Sarayici and around, Sarayici is still worth walking out here because it was here that the early Ottoman sultans built their palace (Eski Saray?) in the days before the conquest of ?stanbul when Edirne was their capital.
 There’s not much left to look at today since the palace was blown up just before the Russo-Turkish War of 1878-79 to prevent the Russians capturing the weapons stored inside it.
 Our last visit will be Uzunkopru (Long Bridge) to see an interesting bridge built by Murat ll in 1444 spanning the Ergene River.
 Its 174 arches, the highest of which is 12.28 meters, make up its 1354 meter length.
 Uzunkopru is the longest stone bridge in Turkey.
 The mild climate and beautiful surroundings of the Saroz Gulf invite holiday makers for a relaxing break.Photo shooting at the bridge and coffee-tea break.
-End of the tour we will back to Istanbul by ferry.
-You will transfer your starting points.
+End of the tour we will head back to Istanbul by ferry and from here you will then be transferred back to your starting points.

 No extra hidden cost..!